 Jutland – PC Game Preview

 Jutland will almost certainly continue Storm Eagle’s reputation for quality tactical and operational gaming.
+An improved multiplayer module can only enhance the pleasure.
+More info can be found on their Web site.

 Pages: 1 2